1000+ videos of Mayan Ruins listed by Distance:

 North Yucatan above Cancun

 Located just under two hours away from Cancun and Playa del Carmen, the Punta Laguna Nature Reserve is a must see for nature and animal loves.
-Punta Laguna is a unique opportunity for travelers to catch a rare glimpse of spider monkeys in the wild and tour the nearby Mayan village for a peek at indiginous Mexican culture.
+Punta Laguna is a unique opportunity for travelers to catch a rare glimpse of spider monkeys in the wild and tour the nearby Mayan village for a peek at indigenous Mexican culture.

 The Mayan ruins of the Templo Ixchel (Temple of Ixchel) can be found on the southern tip of Isla Mujeres, just 6 miles off the coast of Cancun, Mexico.
 The Ixchel Ruins are small, reduced by time and repeated hurricanes battering the island over centuries, yet they are easily accessible from Cancun.
 Of note are the Ixchel Temple and other nearby activities.